...

 • Wall Thickness: Achieving uniform thickness is crucial for producing high-quality parts.
 Geometries that have more than one wall thickness require sheet metals of varying thicknesses.
 This can cause alignment and orientation issues, resulting in inaccurate parts and longer production times.
 As a result, it is essential to carefully consider the geometry and material thickness to ensure that the final product meets the required specifications and standards.

 • Bend Radii: It is important to keep the inside bend radius of sheet metal at least equal to its thickness.
 This will help to avoid distortions and fractions in the final parts.
+Larger bend radius will help to minimize stress concentrations in the bend area and avoid distortions and fractions in the final parts.
 Maintaining the bend radii consistently across the part ensures cost-effectiveness and good orientation.

 • Bend Allowance and Deduction: Bend allowance is the material needed to be added to the actual lengths of the parts to help develop a flat pattern.
 Bend deduction is the material needed to be removed from the length of flanges to help get a flat pattern.